DyPE: Dynamic Position Extrapolation for Ultra High Resolution Diffusion: Related Work

 \textbf{Position Extrapolation Schemes.} The challenge of ultra–high-resolution generation in DiTs closely mirrors that of \textit{long-context generation} in language models, often tackled through advances in positional encoding.
-RoPE~\citep{su2021rope} dominates this space, with extrapolation framed as frequency scaling: PI~\citep{chen2023pi} compresses positions to limit phase drift, while NTK-aware~\citep{peng2023ntk} and YaRN~\citep{peng2023yarnefficientcontextwindow} rescale frequencies to stabilize low modes and suppress unstable high ones.
+RoPE~\citep{su2021rope} dominates this space, with extrapolation framed as frequency scaling: PI~\citep{chen2023pi} compresses positions to limit phase drift, while NTK-aware and YaRN~\citep{peng2023yarnefficientcontextwindow} rescale frequencies to stabilize low modes and suppress unstable high ones.
 Inspired by these advances, vision models have begun to adopt these techniques.
 FiT~\citep{lu2024fitflexiblevisiontransformer} and FiT-v2~\citep{wang2024fitv2scalableimprovedflexible} introduce Vision-PI, Vision-NTK, and Vision-YaRN within DiTs by applying these frequency-scaling techniques independently to the horizontal and vertical axes.
 While this approach allows for flexible aspect-ratio generation and modest resolution gains, it remains a generic solution that overlooks the low-to-high frequency progression inherent to diffusion.
+RIFLEx~\citep{zhao2025riflex} demonstrates that frequency-aware extrapolation can also be effective in DiTs for video, enabling substantial temporal length extension.
+However, RIFLEx focuses exclusively on the temporal axis and does not address spatial resolution scaling.
 Lumina-Next~\citep{zhuo2024lumina} incorporates timestep dynamics by interpolating from PI to NTK-aware scaling as denoising advances.
 Yet, its heavy reliance on interpolation throughout the denoising process suppresses high frequencies, yielding blurry outputs.
 Our work, instead, directly analyzes the diffusion process frequency progression, leading to a principled approach that preserves fine-grained detail without compromising structural fidelity.